Sustainable Farming Incentive: Soil health and multi-species actions

 Streamlining the process, SFI allows farmers to use existing soil analysis and management plans produced in the last 12 months.
 Meanwhile, SOM results obtained within the last five years can be used in your agreement.

-With this agreement, you can establish multi-species as cover crops during winter to receive £129 per hectare, per year.
-SFI is encouraging this to protect the soil surface and generate root growth for the benefit of soil structure and biology while minimising nutrient leaching, soil erosion and runoff.
+With this three-year agreement, you can establish multi-species as cover crops during winter to receive £129 per hectare, per year.
+SFI is providing this to protect the soil surface and generate root growth for the benefit of soil structure and biology while minimising nutrient leaching, soil erosion and runoff.

-Eligible land for SAM2 must be below the moorland line, classified as permanent crops or arable land, including arable crops, leguminous and nitrogen fixing crops, fallow land, and temporary grassland.
+Eligible land for CSAM2 must be below the moorland line, classified as leguminous and nitrogen fixing crops, arable crops, TG01, FA01, or TC01.

-In SAM2, you’ll need to establish multi-species in time to cover soil during winter, which SFI defines as December, January and February.
-When sowing a multi-species seed mixture, it must contain at least two species from the following plant families.
+In CSAM2, you’ll need to establish multi-species in time to cover soil during winter, which SFI defines as December, January and February.
+When sowing an eligible CSAM2 mixture, it must contain at least two species from two or more of the following plant families.

 Plant family Species